Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 Same as above structurally, but changing the names so TxID is not confused with hash(Tx) (as in suggestion above).

-    s/TxSummary/Tx/ => result of the txvm is a transaction object; allows saying `hash(TxSummary) == TxID` s/Tx/TxWitness/ => raw script+version+runlimit is the witness, that yields a transaction merkle item = SHA3-256(Tx.ID || TxWitness.ID) - simple: commit witness & transaction, symmetrical: can fetch either one of them.
+    s/TxSummary/Tx/ => result of the txvm is a transaction object; allows saying `hash(TxSummary) == TxID` s/Tx/TxWitness/ => raw script+version+runlimit is the witness, that yields a transaction object representing changes to the global state merkle item = SHA3-256(Tx.ID || TxWitness.ID) - simple: commit witness & transaction, symmetrical: can fetch either one of them.

+### Remove unnecessary "txvm" prefix

+We do not need a globally unique domain separator, we need in-protocol domain separators to disambiguate items (e.g. different kinds of tuples)